HISTORY

 1940s photo of Shadow Lake, which was known at the time as Spoon Lake.

 SHADOW Lake Nature Preserve was founded by two people: Max and Erin.
-Max grew up in LA and the learned the importance of access to green spaces on weekend trips to his family’s cabin.
+Max grew up in LA and learned the importance of access to green spaces on weekend trips to his family’s cabin.
 Erin grew up here, in rural, Southeast King County, and has witnessed this area change immensely.

 It didn’t take long for Max and Erin to realize that the abandoned lot next door to their house was home to a rare and beautiful wetland, Shadow Lake Bog.
 Experts informed the couple that this ecosystem had been forming since the last ice age.